Esri/pyprt-examples/README.md

 ## Requirements

 * Windows 10/11 64bit or Linux 64bit (RHEL 7/8/9 and compatible distributions)
 * Python 3.8 64bit or later.
-Please note, we currently provide PyPRT builds for Python 3.8, 3.9, 3.10(*) and 3.11.
+Please note, we currently provide PyPRT builds for Python 3.8, 3.9, 3.10 and 3.11.
 For other Python versions, please [build](https://github.com/Esri/pyprt) PyPRT yourself.
 * Required Python packages: see `envs` directory

-(*) A note regarding Python 3.10: The arcgis package is [not yet available for Python 3.10](https://developers.arcgis.com/python/guide/system-requirements/), therefore the examples 8, 9 and 10 are not yet supported with Python 3.10.

 ## Running the examples